Chronology

 Five-String Instrument #16: Oliver Five String Fiddle (SOLD)

-This is the third instrument I have made for which I used Douglas Fir for the top plate and bass bar.
-The back, sides and neck are Big Leaf Maple, salvaged from a tree on my wife’s parents’ property.
-(She and her siblings grew up climbing this tree and playing under it.)
-The customer who commissioned it is very pleased with it.
+Most violin-family instruments have spruce top plates.
+In contrast, I used Douglas Fir for the top plate and bass bar on this instrument.
+Additionally, the back, sides and neck are Big Leaf Maple, salvaged from a tree on my wife’s parents’ property.
+(Furthermore, she and her siblings grew up climbing this tree and playing under it.)
+Therefore, together, those facts make this a special instrument.
+And, consequently, the customer loves it.

 Commissioned five string fiddle handcrafted in Oregon by Chet Bishop, artisanal Luthier.